abhi3700/my_coding_toolkit/mac_for_win.md

 ## Installation
 * In order to migrate the data from old Macbook, just open "Migration Assistant" App on the 'To Macbook' & share all the OTP details with 'From Macbook'.
+* Ensure "Xcode" App from Appstore.
+This is very useful for development.

 ## Architecture

+> An Apple Silicon mac can run both the Intel and the ARM64 portions of a universal binary application.
+But not the other way around.
+Intel binaries are emulated under Rosetta 2 on Apple Silicon, but there is no emulation of ARM64 on Intel-based mac.

 There are 2 methods to use x86_64 architecture on Mac M1:
 1. VMs like UTM, Parallels